-2. The "lectures" for this course consist of PowerPoint presentations.
-PowerPoint presentations will be posted on Blackboard for students to access.
-It is strongly recommended that students read the PowerPoints.

-- 3. You must contact the instructor in advance if you have a good reason to miss an assignment or exam.
+- 2. The "lectures" for this course consist of chapter overview and PowerPoint presentations.
+They will be posted on Blackboard for students to access.
+It is strongly recommended that students read all the materials. - 3.
+You must contact the instructor in advance if you have a good reason to miss an assignment or exam.
 Only students with a prearranged absence will be permitted to make up assignments or exams. - 4.
-Reading assignments must be completed before completing the discussion forum.
+Reading assignments must be completed before completing any assignment and discussion forum.
 Questions may be posted on the discussion forum to assure that the readings have been completed, the materials understood, and to stimulate class discussion. - 5.
 Assignments must be turned in on time.
 Late work will not be accepted. - 6.
 Your final grade is on 1000 points.
 See table below

 COURSE REQUIREMENTS/EVALUATIONS TABLES - My 1000 Point Worksheet

 Categories Weight by % Point Value Actual Scores

 Self-Introduction on Discussion Board 5% 50

-4 Discussions, Responses & Reflection 30% 300
+5 Discussions and Responses 25% 250

-(300/4 = 75 points each)
+(250/5 = 50 points each)

-Research Project 25% 250
+Research Project 30% 300

 Exam #1chapters 1-5 10% 100

 Exam #2chapters 6-9 10% 100

 Exam #3chapters 10-13 10% 100

 Exam #4chapters 14-17 10% 100

 TOTAL POINTS: 100% 1000